Point counting and Wilkie's conjecture for non-archimedean Pfaffian and Noetherian functions: Finiteness results

 The proof of Theorem \ref{thm:finite} uses a quantifier elimination result in a certain expansion $\cL_{{\rm an}}^\ac$ of $\cL_{\rm an}^K$ and a reduction to Zariski constructible conditions on tuples of complex polynomials in $t$ of degree less than $r$ (some similar techniques appear in \cite{BN1}, \cite{me:rest-wilkie}, \cite{CCL-PW}).
 We start with developing these ideas, summarized in Proposition \ref{prop:constr} which gives that $X(r)$ is a constructible set.
 Let us mention that languages and formulas are always first order in this paper (as is typical in model theory).

-Consider the language $\cL_{\rm an}^\ac$ with three sorts (respectively valued field, residue field and value group), containing $\cL_{\rm an}^K$ for the valued field, the ring language on the residue field, the Presburger language on the value group, an angular component map $\ac$ sending nonzero $x$ in $K$ to the coefficient of the leading term in $t$ of $x$ (namely to $xt^{-\ord x}\bmod (t)$), and sending zero to zero, and the valuation map from $K^\times$ to the value group.
+Consider the language $\cL_{\rm an}^\ac$ with three sorts (respectively valued field, residue field and value group), containing $\cL_{\rm an}^K$ together with the field inverse $(\cdot)^{-1}$ extended by zero on zero for the valued field sort, the ring language on the residue field, the Presburger language on the value group, an angular component map $\ac$ sending nonzero $x$ in $K$ to the coefficient of the leading term in $t$ of $x$ (namely to $xt^{-\ord x}\bmod (t)$), and sending zero to zero, and the valuation map from $K^\times$ to the value group.
 Clearly any $\cL_{\rm an}^K$-definable set is also $\cL_{\rm an}^\ac$-definable.

 By the quantifier elimination statement of Theorem 4.2 of \cite{CLR} together with quantifier elimination in the Presburger language and the Chevalley-Tarski Theorem, any $\cL_{\rm an}^\ac$-definable set $X$ is given by a quantifier free formula in the language $\cL_{\rm an}^\ac$.
 (This also follows from Theorem (3.9) of \cite{vdDAx}, or, Theorem 6.3.7 and Example 4.4(1) from \cite{CLip}.)